The Belmonts: DiMucci's departure & singles success (1960-1971)

-After leaving Laurie Records The Belmonts continued to record throughout the 1960s on the Sabina, United Artists and Dot labels.
+After leaving Laurie Records, The Belmonts continued to record throughout the 1960s on the Sabina, United Artists and Dot labels.
 The trio had six songs on the US Top 100 between 1961 and 1963.
-Their greatest, "Tell Me Why", released in May 1961 on the Sabrina (aka Sabina) label, reached #18.
-Subsequent Billboard-charted songs included "Don't Get Around Much Anymore" (number 57), "I Need Someone" (number 75), "Come On Little Angel" (number 28), "Diddle-Dee-Dum" (number 53) and "Ann-Marie" (number 86).
+Their greatest, "Tell Me Why", released in May 1961 on the Sabrina (aka Sabina) label, reached #18 in the US and #14 in Canada.
+Subsequent Billboard-charted songs included "Don't Get Around Much Anymore" (number 57), "I Need Someone" (number 75), "Come On Little Angel" (number 28 / number 33 CAN), "Diddle-Dee-Dum" (number 53) and "Ann-Marie" (number 86).
 While not charting nationally, other singles receiving airplay included, "Such A Long Way" (4 surveys), "I Confess" (4), "More Important Things To Do" (3), "Hombre" (2), "Ac-Cent-Tchu-Ate The Positive" (2), "Walk On Boy" (1), "Let's Call It A Day" (1), "I Don't Know Why, I Just Do" (1), and the medley: "Have You Heard/The Worst That Could Happen" (1).
 The song "C'mon Everybody (Do You Wanna Dance)" received enough airplay on NYC radio station WINS that it was re-recorded and used as the sound-bite introduction for deejay Murray the K's "Triple Play" segments.
 Overall, including Billboard Hot 100 singles, The Belmonts charted 518 radio station surveys across the US during the 1960s.
 The group's rare and highly collectible album from this period, The Belmonts: Carnival of Hits, was released on October 1, 1962, and consisted solely of their Sabina recordings.
 These songs have often been reissued in combination with other "Dion and the Belmonts" recordings through the years.